This is not a typical post for me. But yesterday was not a typical day. Not for America and not in my family.

 She went in for surgery to contend with a pacemaker that needed to be removed and placed elsewhere.

 My mom survived but whatever else could go wrong did.
-As I write this, she is on a respirator in the ICU at a great hospital and in the best of care.
+As I write this, she is on a respirator in the ICU at a great hospital.
+We can rest soundly knowing she’s in great hands.

 This is not what she would want.
 She had a DNR and every imaginable document to keep from prolonging her life but no document could keep doctors from doing what they do best – save lives.
 We are now going to take it day by day.